Iterable/iterable-swift-sdk/README.md

 ## Want to contribute?

-This library is open source, and we will look at pull requests!
+This library is open source, and we will look at issue reports and pull requests!

 See [CONTRIBUTING](CONTRIBUTING.md) for more information.